 We love that there’s no hassle when it comes to storage as they’re not bulky or heavy.
 Keep in mind, however, that they’re not as efficient as traditional vacuums.
 But they will do a fine job on general household dirt.

 - Less space used in storage.
+Great for small homes.

-- Not as durable as others.
+- Not as durable as upright or canister vacuums.

 These are popular because they’re affordable, efficient, and usually come with useful attachments.
 They’re also lighter and easier to use than upright vacuums are, but they aren’t as stable.